Nick Broad: Remembering a performance pioneer

 Jack Nayler: Nick was in the ascendancy.
 The level he was working at would have been anyone else in their prime, but with him you felt he was getting better and better the whole time.

-Every day, as I'm doing my job, I instinctively think, "what would Nick do in this situation?"
+Every day, as I'm doing my job, I instinctively think, "what would Nick have done in this situation?"
 And I wonder what he would be doing now.

-One thing I always think is, ‘what would Nick be doing now?’
-I have no doubt he could have been in a Performance Director role at a big outfit over here in the States, if that had been what he wanted.
+I often think what Nick would be doing now.
+I have no doubt he could have been a Performance Director at a big outfit over here in the States - if that had been what he wanted.
 I look around the world and I see his mentees in big roles.
 His legacy lives on.